Tour Conditions & Terms

 Fellowship

-The most common reason that short-term teams experience difficulty is interpersonal conflict within the team.
-In order to function as a team, it is important to have a common understanding of acceptable attitudes and behavior prior to going.
+The most common reason short-term teams experience difficulty is interpersonal conflict within the team.
+To function as a team, it is essential to have a common understanding of acceptable attitudes and behavior before going.
 Here are some basic guidelines for how to behave toward those around you.

 Be a Servant